What is Stamp Duty?

-When you buy a property the change in land ownership has to be legally registered at the Land Registry.
-This process requires a certificate from the HMRC – which they will only issue on receipt of the Stamp Duty due on the purchase of the property.
+When you buy a property or land, the change in land ownership must be legally registered at the Land Registry.
+This process requires a certificate from HMRC, which they only issue after receiving the Stamp Duty payment for the property purchase.
+Your solicitor will typically manage the transfer of funds to pay the Stamp Duty.

 Purchase Price